YashdalfTheGray/thing-doer/design/datastore.md

           "$id": "#/properties/metadata/properties/updatedAt",
           "type": "integer",
           "title": "The document's last update datetime",
-          "description": "The datetime point, in UNIX time, that the document was updated", "default": 0,
+          "description": "The datetime point, in UNIX time, that the document was updated.", "default": 0,
           "examples": [1593249964788]
         },